qixuchen/Robust_Interact/README.md

 This package contains 2 directories:
-1. Directory "Robust Interaction", which contains the source codes of the proposed algorithms
+1. Directory "Robust_Interact", which contains the source codes of the proposed algorithms

 	(1). *2RI* (only works for 2-dimensional datasets)